 Spatial bearings

-Consider that the rigid body and the applied forces, as well as the bearings supporting the body, all referred in the 3D Cartesian reference (Oxyz).
+Spatial bearings involve a rigid body, the applied forces, and the bearings supporting the body that all are in a 3D Cartesian frame of reference (Oxyz).

-The most common used support are listed and described as follows:
+The following are the most used supports:

 Cable.
-It is a linear tool connected to the main body or member preventing its motion just along its line and exclusively in tension.
-A cable collapses under compression and hence it does not exert any reaction in that sense.
-Figure 2.54a illustrates a cable acting on a member in 3D.
-For the reaction force developed, the same concept as a cable in the plane applies in the space.
-The reaction force is illustrated in figure 2.54b.
-One should notice on another hand that the rigid link in the space follows the same concept as one in the plane.
+This is a linear tool used exclusively in tension and connected to the main body or member to prevent the motion of the latter along its axis.
+A cable collapses under compression and thus exerts no reaction in that sense.
+Figure 2.54a shows a cable acting on a member in 3D.
+For the reaction force developed, the same concept as a cable in a plane applies in 3D space.
+The reaction force is illustrated in Figure 2.54b.
+Note that the rigid link in 3D space is the same concept as a rigid link in a plane.